 Number of meetings of the Board of Directors

-During the year under review 7 (seven) Board Meetings were convenedand held the details of which are provided in the 'Corporate Governance Report'.
+During the year under review 9 (Nine) Board meetings were convened and held thedetails of which are provided in the 'Corporate Governance Report'.

-The details of the composition of the Committees meetings heldattendance of Committee members at such meetings and other relevant details are providedin the'Corporate Governance Report'.
+The details of the composition of the Committees number of meetings held attendanceof Committee members at such meetings and other relevant details are provided in the'Corporate Governance Report'.

 Recommendation of Audit Committee

 During the year under review there were no instances of non- acceptance of anyrecommendation of the Audit Committee of the Company by the Board of Directors.

 Based on the recommendation of the Governance and Nomination & RemunerationCommittee ("GNRC") and in accordance with provisions of the Act and the ListingRegulations;

 1. Mr Parthasarathy Vankipuram Srinivasa (DIN:00125299) was appointed as an AdditionalNon-Executive Independent Director of the Company for a tenure of 5 years with effect fromMay 11 2021 and the same has been approved by the Members vide Ordinary Resolution passedin the Annual General Meeting ("AGM") held on September 29 2021.